-Guidelines were adopted in 1995 by the Nominating Committee of the Board of Directors encouraging Rayonier share ownership by directors at a level equal to two times their annual retainer.
+Guidelines adopted in 1995 by the Nominating Committee of the Board of Directors, as revised by the Board of Directors in March 1999, encourage Rayonier share ownership by directors at a level equal to three times their annual cash retainer.

-The Management Development and Compensation Committee also adopted guidelines in 1995 for share ownership by officers at the level of Vice President or above.
-The guidelines, as revised in 1996 to reflect the creation of the position of President and Chief Operating Officer, are as follows:
+The Management Development and Compensation Committee also adopted guidelines in 1995 for share ownership by officers at the level of Vice President and above.
+The guidelines as currently in effect are as follows:

-POSITION/LEVEL SHARE OWNERSHIP GUIDELINES AS MULTIPLE OF BASE SALARY
+Position/Level Share Ownership Guidelines as Multiple of Base Salary

-Chairman and Chief Executive Officer 4X
+Chairman, President and Chief

-President and Chief Operating Officer 4X
+Executive Officer 4X

 Executive Vice President 3X

 Senior Vice Presidents 2X

 Vice Presidents 1X